Fields Medal: List of Fields medalists

 In certain years, the Fields medalists have been officially cited for particular mathematical achievements, while in other years such specificities have not been given.
-However, in every year that the medal has been awarded, noted mathematicians have lectured at the International Congress of Mathematicians on each medalist's body of work.
+However, in every year that the medal has been awarded, noted mathematicians have lectured at the International Congress of Mathematicians (ICM) on each medalist's body of work.
 In the following table, official citations are quoted when possible (namely for the years 1958, 1998, and every year since 2006).
 For the other years through 1986, summaries of the ICM lectures, as written by Donald Albers, Gerald L. Alexanderson, and Constance Reid, are quoted.
 In the remaining years (1990, 1994, and 2002), part of the text of the ICM lecture itself has been quoted.
-The upcoming awarding of the Fields Medal at the 2026 International Congress of the International Mathematical Union is planned to take place in Philadelphia.
+The most recent awarding of the Fields Medal at the 2026 International Congress of the International Mathematical Union was in Philadelphia.